Investing $200,000 is actually an important threshold.

-They offer the widest investment selection, including stocks, bonds, and options, but also mutual funds and exchange traded funds.
+They offer the widest investment selection, including stocks, bonds, and options, but also mutual funds and exchange-traded funds.
 In that way, some of your money can be invested in professionally managed funds, while you also trade individual securities.

 Discount brokers that we’ve reviewed here at Good Financial Cents, and that I feel comfortable recommending, include:

-Full service brokers typically offer all of the investment options that you can find with discount brokers.
-But the main difference between the two is that full service brokers actually manage your portfolio for you.
+Full-service brokers typically offer all of the investment options that you can find with discount brokers.
+But the main difference between the two is that full-service brokers actually manage your portfolio for you.

 It’s common to pay more than 1% per year in order to manage your portfolio.

-Popular full service brokers include:
+Popular full-service brokers include:

-Robo-advisors are something of a hybrid between discount and full service brokers.
-They offer managed investment portfolios like full service brokers, but do it at discount cost levels.
+Robo-advisors are something of a hybrid between discount and full-service brokers.
+They offer managed investment portfolios like full-service brokers but do it at discount cost levels.

 Robo-advisors that we’ve reviewed here at Good Financial Cents, and that I feel comfortable recommending include: